matios13/PdfFirstPageSwaper/README.md

     1. removing first page from pdf 1,
     1. adding pdf chosen in button 2 at the beggining of pdf 1
     1. saving on your computer by default in pdf1Path-{date}.pdf

+## How to build
+`gradlew shadowJar`
+it will produce file in build/libs
 ## Project structure

 | File                                                                               | purpouse                                                               |